Roger-wsy/ContactlList/README.md

 # Contact List

-Contact List for Vimigo Sdn.
-Bhd interview technical test.
+Contact List application using Flutter.
 Disclaimer: I know the app isnt fully completed with all features but due to hectic schedule of my academic calender I choose to submit in this form.

 ## Flutter  plugins used